hummingbird-dev/hummingbird-treeview/README.md

   default.
 Set this to "disabled" to get a treeview without checkboxes.

-- **checkboxesGroups**<br>
+- **checkboxesGroups**<br> String, default="enabled".
+Set this to
-  String, default="enabled".
-Set this to "disabled" to disable all checkboxes from nodes that are parents, i.e. which have child nodes.
+  "disabled" to disable all checkboxes from nodes that are parents, i.e. which have child nodes.
 Set this to "disabled_grayed" to also apply a "grayed" font color to the node text.

-- **checkDoubles**<br>
-  Boolean, default=false.
-Set this to true to enable the functionality to account for multi-doubles.

-- **checkDisabled**<br>
+Note that disabling parent nodes means that they are not clickable, but still provide tri-state functionality.
+Thus, if a child of a disabled parent has been checked, the parent node is set to the indeterminate state to indicate that a child has been checked.

-  Boolean, default=false.
-Set this to true to enable the functionality to account for disabled nodes.
+- **checkDoubles**<br> Boolean, default=false.
+Set this to true to
+  enable the functionality to account for n-tuples (doubles, triplets, ...).
+That means, if we have e.g. two equal nodes (i.e. same data-id) and one of these is checked then the other will be checked automatically.
+The same applies for triplets, quadruplets, etc. By enabling this option, also the full tri-state functionality accounts for the n-tuples.

 ## Methods